jay-johnson03/ODIN-Recipes/README.md

 # ODIN Recipes
-A website for my favorite recipes
+A website for my favorite recipes to share with others and the class

 What I want on this Project :
 - a cohesive way to navigate to recipe pages